 - Severe Spondylosis of the Neck

 As aforementioned, spondylosis is age-related and signifies the neck’s general wear and tear as a whole.
 It combines muscles, damage, ligament damage, bone damage, joint damage, and spinal disc issues without differentiating between them.
 Regardless of severity, these terms describe uniform degenerative changes in bones and soft tissues.
-Thus, the mild cervical spondylosis has mild degenerative changes in bones, soft tissues, joints, and spinal discs of the neck.
-However, in patients with moderate or severe joint damage, mild muscle damage, or moderate spinal disc issues, cervical spondylosis should not be used.
-In other words, the degenerative changes or damage to tissue must be uniform for proper use of the term.
+Thus, mild cervical spondylosis has mild degenerative changes in bones, soft tissues, joints, and spinal discs of the neck.

 Spinal disc damage (such as degenerative disc disease, bulging discs, herniated discs, and bone spurs) is expected in patients with longstanding spondylosis in the neck.
 Most will complain of cervical radiculopathy.
 Cervical radiculopathy occurs when the spinal cord and nerves are pinched.
 Pain in the arms or pins and needles sensation in shoulders or arms are characteristic symptoms associated with cervical radiculopathy.

 Better Diagnosis Of Pain, Pins & Needles Sensation Or Stiffness In The Neck

 Spinal Cord Compression, Neck Pain & Neck Spondylosis (Cervical Spondylitis)

 Compressed spinal cord and nerves are everyday occurrences in cervical spondylitis.
 Spinal cord compression or nerve root compression can be exceedingly painful, even disabling.
 Although spinal cord compression is an age-related disorder, it is fast becoming common in teenagers.
-Regardless of the age of onset, cervical spondylosis, or cervical spondylitis treatment from our physical therapists and clinical chiropractors can repair the damage to most tissues.
-In our centers, physical therapy, chiropractic, and breakthrough spine-specific devices are used to treat spondylosis patients.
+Regardless of the age of onset, cervical spondylosis or cervical spondylitis treatment from our physical therapists and clinical chiropractors can damage most tissues.
+Physical therapy, chiropractic, and breakthrough spine-specific devices are used to treat spondylosis patients in our centers.
 We even helped many who had cervical spondylosis surgery but still lived in pain.